Nikon B500 vs D2Xs

 Studio photographers will appreciate that the Nikon D2Xs (unlike the B500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the B500 and the D2Xs have been discontinued, but can regularly be found used on eBay.
+Both the B500 and the D2Xs have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the B500 was followed by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the B500 and D2Xs can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Nikon D2Xs Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon B500 or the Nikon D2Xs – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.